The infallibility of the Pope13 Jul 2015, by Doctrines in

-The Catholic teaching about the infallibility of the Pope sounds so strange and unacceptable to so many none Catholics, they can’t even imagine it to be true, yet the Church teaches it with so much confidence with her teaching authority which is from Christ himself.
-The Catholic Church is so proud of her priceless faith and teaches it with great joy, not minding the efforts by some few to discredit it.
+The Catholic teaching about the Pope’s infallibility sounds so strange and unacceptable to so many none Catholics; they can’t even imagine it to be true.
+Yet, the Church teaches it with so much confidence with her teaching authority from Christ himself.
+The Catholic Church is so proud of her priceless faith and teaches it with great joy, not minding some few’s efforts to discredit it.
 The gates of hell shall not indeed prevail against the Church.

-The Pope’s infallibility is a dogmatic teaching in the Catholic Church that states that the Pope is infallible in his teaching, but before I go further I wish to explain a very important point.
-Please, do note that this infallibility was defined in the first Vatican Council (1869-1870), and that is not to say that the truthfulness of the infallibility came into existence during this period, no. It has always existed but was only revealed and defined by the Church during this period with the help of the Holy Spirit.
-For instance, in 1950, Pope Pius XII defined the Assumption of the Blessed Virgin Mary as a dogma in the Church.
-It is not another way of saying that Mary was Assumed into heaven in 1950, the Church only defined that which already existed as dogma.
-In the same way, the Holy Spirit did not begin to exist on Pentecost day but was only revealed specially on Pentecost day.
+The Pope’s infallibility is dogmatic teaching in the Catholic Church that states that the Pope is infallible in his teaching.
+Still, before I go further, I wish to explain a very important point.
+Please note that this infallibility was defined in the First Vatican Council (1869-1870).
+That is not to say that the truthfulness of the infallibility came into existence during this period, no. It has always existed but was only revealed and defined by the Church during this period with the Holy Spirit’s help.
+For instance, in 1950, Pope Pius XII defined the Blessed Virgin Mary’s Assumption as a dogma in the Church.
+It is not another way of saying that Mary was Assumed into heaven in 1950; the Church only defined that which already existed as dogma.
+Similarly, the Holy Spirit did not begin to exist on Pentecost day but was only revealed, especially on Pentecost day.
 The declaration of dogma in the Church is not just a show of authority but a corrective and preservative response to erroneous teachings capable of distorting the truth.

-Now, coming back to the explanation of the infallibility of the Pope, so many none Catholics and even some few Catholics confuse it for what it is not, while some others are simply indifferent.
-When it comes to the matter of faith, we do not seat on the fence, we know what we teach and we teach what we believe.
-“The infallibility of the Pope is not the same thing as ‘impeccability'”, not at all.
-The Pope is a human being like everyone else, and like us he too has some shortcomings.
-We struggle against sin and temptations together, we both fall sometimes and approach God in the Sacrament of reconciliation for mercy and forgiveness.
+Now, coming back to the explanation of the Pope’s infallibility, so many none Catholics and even a few Catholics confuse it for what it is not, while some others are simply indifferent.
+When it comes to faith, we do not sit on the fence, know what we teach, and teach what we believe.
+“The infallibility of the Pope is not the same thing as ‘impeccability,'” not at all.
+The Pope is a human being like everyone else, and like us, he too has some shortcomings.
+We struggle against sin and temptations together; we both fall sometimes and approach God in the Sacrament of reconciliation for mercy and forgiveness.
 Not every pronouncement the Pope makes is dogma; disciplinary actions and decisions taken by the Pope are not dogma.
-The Pope speaks ex-Cathedra or infallibly when he speaks in virtue of his supreme apostolic authority to define a doctrine concerning faith or morals to be held as truth by the whole Church.
-The Pope does not just wake up from sleep to pronounce a dogma, a dogma is a product of the Magisterium or the teaching authority of the Church, guided and inspired by the Holy Spirit.
+The Pope speaks ex-Cathedra or infallibly when he speaks in virtue of his supreme apostolic authority to define a doctrine concerning faith or morals to be held as truth by the Church.
+The Pope does not just wake up from sleep to pronounce a dogma; dogma is a product of the Magisterium or the teaching authority of the Church, guided and inspired by the Holy Spirit.
 The teaching authority of the Church is from God, and so cannot deceive or mislead.
 God is not man, that he should lie, or a Son of man, that he should repent(Num.
 23:19).
-Christ himself gave the Church the authority to teach and promised to remain with the Church till the end of time.
+Christ himself gave the Church the authority to teach and promised to remain with the Church until the end.
 And Jesus came and said to them, “All authority in heaven and on earth has been given to me.
-Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.
+Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and the Holy Spirit, teaching them to observe all that I have commanded you; and lo, I am with you always, to the close of the age.
 (Matt.
 28:18-20).
-He sent the Holy Spirit who is always influencing and inspiring the Church in her dogmatic pronouncements.
+He sent the Holy Spirit, who is always influencing and inspiring the Church in her dogmatic pronouncements.